 Water may be a necessary part of life, but it can also do a tremendous amount of damage to your property if it gets into places it shouldn’t be.
 Whether through flooding due to a storm, a burst pipe, moisture trapped beneath walls or floors, gaps in tiles, foundation cracks, a leaking toilet, water damage after a fire, or a leaking roof, if too much moisture is left alone inside your house, it can lead to much bigger problems.

 If water isn’t cleaned up properly, and things dried out within the first 24 to 48 hours after the initial damage has been done, additional problems can begin to set in, including mold, mildew, and wood rot.
+So how much does it cost to restore water damage?

 Not all water damage is equal; water from “clean” sources such as a pipe or rain is easier and less costly to clean up, while water from a backed-up sewer pipe or a leak that’s only found after mold has grown is going to be more difficult and more costly to clean.